 Your product ads aren’t getting any impressions and haven’t been rejected?
 The most probable reason is that your bids are too low.
 To fix this, increase the bids in increments.

-How to Create a Profitable Google Ad Campaign: Summary
+How to Create a Google Shopping Campaign: Summary

 Google Shopping Ad campaigns can make a lot of difference for your company at this time.
 With the pandemic still making an impact, try creating a campaign to increase your sales.
 Since you can set the budget for the whole thing, this project won’t break your budget.